BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

         },
 ```

-Then we need to create a qemu launch tasks with no graphics.
+Then create a qemu launch tasks with no graphics.

 ```json
 {